 Neil is a former senior detective police officer who now deals with safeguarding issues on a daily basis as an officer within Leeds City Council.
 He was nominated as the lead Governor for safeguarding with responsibility for ensuring the safety of all of our children in school.
 He takes these duties very seriously, working closely with staff and other Governors to make our school a safe environment in which children can learn and develop.

 John is a Senior Programme Manager, experienced in leading complex change and business transformations for financial services and utility businesses.
 He is a former Chartered Electronics Engineer and has spent 18 years in the Territorial Royal Engineers, achieving the rank of Major.
-John enjoys rowing and coaches the junior squad at Leeds Rowing Club.
-Both of his children attend our school.
+John enjoys walking, rowing and exercising at the gym.
+Both of his children attended our school.

 After choosing not to go to University, Denise worked for Grattan in Bradford and the Yorvik Viking Centre in York.
 In 1987, she set up her own business, which she still runs with her husband, supplying business gifts and souvenirs country-wide.
 She has lived in Wetherby for over 30 years, has two children, one of whom teaches in Leeds.
 Denise is currently Vice-Chair of Wetherby Business Association, a Parish Councillor and a member of the Welcome to Wetherby team.

 Sandra was appointed to the headship of Crossley Street Primary School in 2003 after working at several inner city Leeds schools prior to this.
 She is proud to have led Crossley Street through many changes which resulted in an outstanding judgement being made by Ofsted after their most recent inspection.
 She is committed to the Wetherby community and to everyone who lives and works here and believes that all the local schools have a vital role to play within that community.
 She shares the vision of Wetherby schools working together to provide a first class education across all age groups and will promote this were ever she can.